m-abdulhak/SwarmJS/README.md

 - `{ sceneProp }`: the value is parsed as a property of the scene, a `modifier` function can be defined to modify the value after it is parsed
 - `{ special }` : used for special behaviors, such as setting a color according to the color schema, currently only `schemaColor` is supported

+### TODO:
+- add info about scenes
+- add info about overriding sensors & renderables
+- add info about 'relative' vs 'absolute' velocity controllers
+- add info about adding background image to scenes
+- add info about fields and field sensor
+- add info about user-defined controller